-3) Mounting Point - 1/4 - 20

-Stainless-steel threaded attachment point.
+3) Mounting Point - 1/4 - 20 Stainless-steel threaded attachment point.

-PIX-CADDY (Optional)
+PIX-CADDY II (Optional)

-The PIX-CADDY is a recommended accessory to record video files to approved 2.5" drives.
-When removed from a PIX 220i or PIX 240i, PIX-CADDY operates as a high-speed drive interface to Mac OS and Windows computers.
+The PIX-CADDY II is a required accessory to record video files to approved 2.5" drives.
+When removed from a PIX 220i or PIX 240i, PIX-CADDY II operates as a high-speed drive interface to Mac OS and Windows computers.